 One can easily see that is the Schur complement of the matrix (with respect to the block).
 This system of linear equations is sparse in the sense that most of its entries are zero and can be efficiently solved by sparse Gaussian elimination, for which there exists high quality software.
 Easy generalizations of this idea can be used to effectively solve many “sparse + low-rank” problems.

 Another example of the power of the Schur complement are in least-squares problems.
 Consider the problem of minimizing , where is a matrix with full column rank and is the Euclidean norm of a vector .
 It is well known that the solution satisfies the normal equations .
 However, if the matrix is even moderately ill-conditioned, the matrix will be much more ill-conditioned (the condition number will be squared), leading to a loss of accuracy.
 It is for this reason that it is preferable to solve the least-squares problem with factorization.
 However, if factorization isn’t available, we can use the Schur complement trick instead.
 Notice that is the Schur complement of the matrix .
-Thus, we can solve the normal equations by instead solving the much better-conditioned system3More precisely, one should scale the identity in the block of this system to be on the order of the size of the entries in .
-If one selects a scale which is lies in between ‘s largest and smallest singular values of (for example ) and constructs , then one can show that the two-norm condition number of no more than twice that of .
+Thus, we can solve the normal equations by instead solving the (potentially, see footnote) much better-conditioned system3More precisely, one should scale the identity in the block of this system to be on the order of the size of the entries in .
+The conditioning is sensitive to the scaling.
+If one selects a scale to be proportional to the smallest singular value of and constructs , then one can show that the two-norm condition number of no more than twice that of .
+If one picks to be roughly equal to the largest singular value , then the two-norm condition number of is roughly the square of the condition number of .
+The accuracy of this approach may be less sensitive to the scaling parameter than this condition number analysis suggests.

-Not only is this system better-conditioned, but it’s also highly interpretable.
+In addition to (often) being much better-conditioned, this system is also highly interpretable.
 Multiplying out the first block row gives the equation which simplifies to .
 The unknown is nothing but the least-squares residual.
 The second block row gives , which encodes the condition that the residual is orthogonal to the range of the matrix .
 Thus, by lifting the normal equations to a large system of equations by means of the Schur complement trick, one derives an interpretable way of solving the least-squares problem by solving a linear system of equations, no factorization or ill-conditioned normal equations needed.

 The Schur complement trick continues to have use in areas of more contemporary interest.
 For example, the Schur complement trick plays a central role in the theory of sequentially semiseparable matrices which is a precursor to many recent developments in rank-structured linear solvers.
 I have used the Schur complement trick myself several times in my work on graph-induced rank-structures.